Plan to manage costs for Azure OpenAI Service

 Base series and Codex series models

 Azure OpenAI base series and Codex series models are charged per 1,000 tokens.
 Costs vary depending on which model series you choose: Ada, Babbage, Curie, Davinci, or Code-Cushman.

-In practice, for this type of completion call the token input/output wouldn't be perfectly 1:1.
-A conversion from one programming language to another could result in a longer or shorter output depending on many different factors including the value assigned to the max_tokens parameter.
+In practice, for this type of completion call, the token input/output wouldn't be perfectly 1:1.
+A conversion from one programming language to another could result in a longer or shorter output depending on many factors.
+One such factor is the value assigned to the

 Base Series and Codex series fine-tuned models

 Azure OpenAI fine-tuned models are charged based on three factors: